sharetribe/flex-docs/src/docs/howto-search/manage-search-schemas-with-flex-cli/index.md

 schema types.

-With the `enum` type like the category above, when you query `pub_category=electric,wood`, you will match listings with either "electric" OR "wood" as the category.
+With the `enum` type like the category above, when you query `pub_category=electric-bikes,city-bikes`, you will match listings with either "electric-bikes" OR "city-bikes" as the category.
 With the `multi-enum`, you can control the matching mode explicitly.
-The query `pub_amenities=has_all:towels,bathroom` will match listings with "towels" AND "bathroom" in the amenities whereas the query `pub_amenities=has_any:towels,bathroom` will match listings with either "towels" OR "bathroom" (or both).
-If you don't specify the match mode in the query (i.e. `pub_amenities=towels,bathroom`), by default we use the has_all mathing mode (AND) for multi enums.
+The query `pub_equipped-with=has_all:bell,lights` will match listings with "bell" AND "lights" in the equipped-with whereas the query `pub_equipped-with=has_any:bell,lights` will match listings with either "bell" OR "lights" (or both).
+If you don't specify the match mode in the query (i.e. `pub_equipped-with=bell,lights`), by default we use the has_all mathing mode (AND) for multi enums.

 With the `text` type, you provide a search query, so splitting values